eikostech-com/eikostech-com.github.io/index.md

 ### Welcome to Eikostech.com
 My name is Michael Smith.
-I've been using computers since I was 14, and since I'm in my early sixties that's saying a lot!
+I've been using computers since I was 14, and since I'm in my early sixties that's ... quite a while!

 ## Tired of advertisements and scams on the Internet?
 ## I CAN HELP!